Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Drain the alum water and discard it after 24 hours.
 Then, add the pickling spice.

 Cut an 8 x 8-inch (approximately) square of cheesecloth.
-Add the pickling spice and then gather the 4 corners of the cheesecloth and tie them together.
+Add the pickling spice, and then gather the 4 corners of the cheesecloth and tie them together.

 This sack keeps the spice together.
-When you use the pickle syrup (from the canned pickles) in recipes like chicken salad and potato salad, we won’t have to strain out the pickling spice before using it.
-However, I have had the sack to come untied before and spill out so either way is fine.
+When you use the pickle syrup (from the canned pickles) in recipes like chicken salad and potato salad, you won’t have to strain out the pickling spice before using it.
+However, I have had the sack to come untied before and spill out, so either way is fine.
 Once the pickling spice sack is ready, place it on top of the cucumbers in the crock.

 Add the Sugar and Vinegar